 High quality infrastructure assets are scarce.
-This, combined with the large sums of money that have been raised by private market infrastructure funds, means GLIS have frequently been the target of takeovers.
+This, combined with the large sums of money that have been raised by private market infrastructure funds, has made GLIS the frequent target of takeovers.

-Over the past decade, eleven of our investments have been taken over.
-Of these eleven, seven (Kelda Water, Intoll Group, Brisa, Forth Ports, Northumbrian Water, ConnectEast, Asciano) were acquired by private market infrastructure investors while the other four (Central Vermont Public Service, ITC Corp, Columbia Pipeline, Spectra Energy) were industry consolidation transactions.
-The premiums paid in these takeover transactions added alpha to our GLIS investors.
+Over the past decade, twelve of our Fund's holdings have been taken over.
+Of these twelve, seven were acquired by private market infrastructure investors while the other five were industry consolidation transactions.
+The premiums paid in these takeover transactions added alpha (positive performance) to our GLIS investors.